Primary data of Wutunhua

 Wutunhua (Chinese: 五屯话; Wǔtún huà), (Tibetan: སེང་གེ་གཤོང་།; seng ge gshong).

-This is an initial version of the deposit and will be updated with additional materials.
-The deposit contains video and audio recordings.
+This is an initial version of the collection and will be updated with additional materials.
+The collection contains video and audio recordings.
 The audio recordings are accompanied by temporary transcriptions in ‘Scheme of the Script System of Wutunhua(SSSWTH)’ which is only intended for use by the depositor to aid initial analysis.
 The transcriptions will be updated with transcriptions in IPA.

 Acknowledgement and citation